Yes, when you’re ready.

 - Will you still be able to take me to football/music/drama/ballet/etc?

-Remember, every family is unique and you will find your own way of living with Parkinson’s.
-If you have any concerns about talking to your children about Parkinson’s, call the Parkinson's UK helpline on 0808 800 0303.
+Remember, every family is unique and you’ll find your own way of living with Parkinson’s.
+If you have any concerns about talking to your children about Parkinson’s, call our helpline or speak to your Parkinson’s local adviser.